timrolsh/Software-Engineering-BCA/Tri 2/Design Patterns.md

 # Design Patterns

-* add abstraction to codebase, but abstraction can lead to you overdoing stuff and making it more complicated than it needs to be
+* Add abstraction to codebase, but abstraction can lead to you overdoing stuff and making it more complicated than it needs to be
-* allow you to let compiler enforce any kind of rules you want for any program action in your code and make it easier to change the behavior of your code
+* Allow you to let compiler enforce any kind of rules you want for any program action in your code and make it easier to change the behavior of your code
-  * don't add more design patterns unless necessary, will help avoid unnecessary complexity
+  * Don't add more design patterns unless necessary, will help avoid unnecessary complexity

 ## Fasad Pattern

-* a shallow class that sits in front of the class you need, acts as an interface to avoid direct calls to a library that has the potential to change or be deprecated
+* A shallow class that sits in front of the class you need, acts as an interface to avoid direct calls to a library that has the potential to change or be deprecated
-  * shallow class means that it does not do any work
+  * Shallow class means that it does not do any work
-* everything points at the fasad, and you can do all of your work at the fasad
+* Everything points at the fasad, and you can do all of your work at the fasad

 ## Singleton

-* design pattern that enforces that there is only one instance of a class
+* Design pattern that enforces that there is only one instance of a class

 ## State Pattern